-There are complex multidimensional overlapping structures among IPA symbols, phonological features, and natural classes.
+But phonetics and phonology have complex multidimensional overlapping structures among IPA symbols, phonological features, and natural classes.

 Direct use of these structures can result in more sophisticated games.

 The extra sophistication can be more engaging for students, especially those who are gaming enthusiasts.